-During her tenure at FNC, MacCallum has provided extensive coverage of several major breaking news stories and played an integral role in the network’s coverage of the 2004, 2008, 2012 and 2016 presidential elections.
-Recently, on March 15th, 2016 during America’s Election Headquarters, FNC's coverage of the primary races in the seven select states averaged over five million viewers, making it the highest-rated primary night in cable news history, according to Nielsen.
+During her tenure at FNC, MacCallum has provided extensive coverage of several major breaking news stories and played an integral role in the network's coverage of the 2004, 2008, 2012 and 2016 presidential elections.
+Most recently, MacCallum co-anchored extensive coverage of President Donald J. Trump's inauguration alongside chief political anchor Bret Baier, which delivered the highest-rated inauguration coverage in network history, according to Nielsen.

 Prior to the new primetime role, she served as co-anchor of America's Newsroom alongside Bill Hemmer (weekdays 9-11AM/ET) from 2010 to 2017.
-MacCallum has also reported on a variety of national and international events including the threat of ISIS and the shooting of civilian Michael Brown by a police officer in Ferguson, MO.
-Additionally, she served as FNC's lead anchor in London to report on the birth of the Duke and Duchess of Cambridge's first child in 2013 as well as the Royal Wedding in 2011.
+MacCallum has also reported on a variety of national and international events for the network including the threat of ISIS, and the shooting of civilian Michael Brown by a police officer in Ferguson, MO.
+She has served as FNC's lead anchor in London to report on the birth of the Duke and Duchess of Cambridge's first child in 2013, as well as the Royal Wedding in 2011.
 Her wide-ranging interviews include then-Republican presidential nominee Donald Trump, General David Petraeus, Senator John McCain and New Jersey Governor Chris Christie.